The Four-Way Test

 History of The Four-Way Test

 Taylor said “While they had a good product, their competitors also had fine cookware with well-advertised brand names.
-Club Aluminum also had some fine people working for it, but their competitors had the same.
+Club Aluminium also had some fine people working for it, but their competitors had the same.
 Our competitors were naturally in much stronger financial condition than we were.”

 Taylor felt that the Company needed to develop in their organisation, something that their competitors would not have in equal amount.
-He decided it should be the character, dependability and service-mindedness of the Company personnel which makes the difference, and he felt that a simple measuring stick of ethics that everyone in the company could memorize, would do the trick.
+He decided it should be the character, dependability and service-mindedness of the Company personnel which makes the difference, and he felt that a simple measuring stick of ethics that everyone in the company could memorise, would do the trick.
 He further believed that the proposed test should not tell people what they must do, but ask them questions to help them to find out whether their proposed plans, policies, statements or actions were right or wrong.